 Nicolas Winding Refn was interested in directing the film and insisted on Christina Hendricks for Wonder Woman.

-This film is the first live action appearance of a Young Diana because the 1975 television pilot did not feature her childhood.
-It only depicted her as an adult.
+This film is the first live action appearance of a young Diana; previous live-action versions only showed her as an adult.

 Scott Eastwood, who appeared in Suicide Squad (2016), was rumored for the role of Steve Trevor in this film.